Kosteron/Conky/README.md

 You can find more information about conky :point_right: [here](https://github.com/brndnmtthws/conky)

-## Conky Widget

-In this new version, all elements have been adjusted for Manjaro Linux XFCE x64 with Lenovo laptop.
-Match for 1366x768 screen resolution.

 ## Motivation
 The main reason for this repository is to save in one place and thus be able to share some work on the awesome personalization tool named **conky**